 It may be an option to install manual call points which only authorised people can access.
 However, this is subject to a comprehensive fire risk assessment, the nature of your business and layout of the premises.

-Smoke detectors are another common cause of false alarm activations.
-Airborne pollutants, steam, or dust, along with cooking fumes or insects can all cause a detector to activate.
-Ensure employees are aware of where detectors are so they can be mindful when carrying out certain tasks.
-If works are taking place in a specific area, it may be worthwhile isolating that specific fire alarm zone for the duration of the works.
+Ensure employees are aware of where detectors are so they can be mindful when carrying out certain tasks, particularly in high-risk zones like kitchens (common in the food or leisure sectors) or areas undergoing renovation.
+If works are taking place in a specific area, it may be worthwhile isolating that specific fire alarm zone for the duration of the works, though this must be managed strictly in accordance with your fire risk assessment and insurance requirements.

 A regular maintenance programme for your fire alarm system is vital.
+Poor maintenance is one of the leading causes of apparatus-related false alarms.
 It’s important to ensure your maintenance service provider has a third party accreditation such as BAFE.
 This ensures only competent people work on your system, and that it is serviced correctly and checked thoroughly for faults.
-You should investigate and resolve any faults immediately to ensure correct functioning of the fire alarm system.

 After you review your call point locations, detector locations and types, and the age of your system, there’s a few other things that can be done.

 Not only do false alarms cost money, but they also put lives at risk.
-Employees can quickly become complacent if false alarms are a regular occurrence.
+Employees can quickly become complacent if false alarms are a regular occurrence, a phenomenon known as ‘alarm fatigue’.
+A recent survey revealed that over half of business owners worried that frequent false alarms lead to staff not taking real alarms seriously, which could result in disaster.
 If a real fire occurred, there’s a serious risk that not everyone would make it out of the building in time.
-And it’s not just your employees that are at risk.
-There’s a very real chance that the Fire and Rescue Service could be attending a false alarm activation instead of attending to a real fire elsewhere!

 For expert advice on your current fire alarm systems, or if you have any other concerns you would like to discuss then please contact us on 0330 094 7404, and one of our Fire Safety Consultants will be on hand to take your call.